jessenich/docker-alpine/README.md

 ## What is this image?

-Baseline image used in all alpine based images.
+Baseline image used in all alpine based images with support for AMD64, armhf, and arm64 architectures.

 ### Image Meta